List of Spirou et Fantasio characters: Cyanide

 A gynoid, built by Louis LaGarne, but turned maverick and is bent on conquering humanity by any opportunity she can get.
 Created by Tome and Janry.

 Don Vito Cortizone

 Recurring maffia boss character, created by Tome and Janry.

 Duplumier

-This mild-mannered, timid official is the Mayor's assistant and right arm.
+This mild-mannered, timid official is the Mayor's assistant and right hand man.
 He was first introduced in Il y a un sorcier à Champignac (1951), by Franquin and Henri Gillain.

 Gaston Lagaffe

 Gaston Lagaffe first made a discrete appearance in Le voyageur du Mésozoïque, a slightly more noticeable appearance in Vacances sans histoires, and had an active role in La foire aux gangsters, before appearing in Franquin's two final Spirou adventures.
 He is better known as the hero of his own series, where Spirou and Fantasio appear regularly as well.
-Because Franquin kept the rights to this character, he hasn't appeared in any Spirou et Fantasio adventures since Franquin abandoned the series.
+Because Franquin kept the rights to this character, he hasn't appeared in any Spirou et Fantasio adventures since Franquin abandoned the series, but has had new books published since.